India aborts moon mission launch citing technical glitch

 With the 50th anniversary of the Apollo 11 mission this month, the world’s biggest space agencies are returning their gaze to the moon, seen as ideal testing grounds for technologies required for deep space exploration, and, with the confirmed discovery of water, as a possible pit stop along the way.

-“The moon is sort of our backyard for training to go to Mars,” said Adam Steltzner, Nasa’s chief engineer responsible for its 2020 mission to Mars.
+“The moon is sort of our backyard for training to go to Mars,” said Adam Steltzner, NASA’s chief engineer responsible for its 2020 mission to Mars.

 Because of repeated delays, India missed the chance to achieve the first soft landing near the lunar south pole.
 China’s Chang’e 4 mission landed a lander and rover there last January.

 India’s Chandrayaan-1 mission orbited the moon in 2008 and helped confirm the presence of water.
-ISRO wants its new mission’s rover to further probe the far side of the moon, where scientists believe a basin contains water-ice that could help humans do more than plant flags on future manned missions.
+The Indian Space Research Organization wants its new mission’s rover to further probe the far side of the moon, where scientists believe a basin contains water-ice that could help humans do more than plant flags on future manned missions.

 The U.S. is working to send a manned spacecraft to the moon’s south pole by 2024.